hyurl/sfn/docs/v06x/en-US/security.md

 Both `HttpController` and `WebSocketController` provide a simple approach to control user authorization.

 In a controller, there is a property `authorized`, if it's `true`, that means the operation is permitted, `false` the otherwise.
 Since v0.6, the framework no longer checks and sets this property, it's `false` by default, you have to customize your checking condition to suit your needs.

-If an operation is unauthorized, the framework will throws a StatusException `401 Unauthorized` to the client.
+If an operation is unauthorized, the framework will throw a StatusException `401 Unauthorized` to the client.

 ## Usage Example

-To wake up authentication check, you just need to use the decorator `@requireAuth` to decorate the controller method, when this method is invoked via URL (or WebSocket event), the checking process will be automatically executed.
+To wake up the authentication check, you just need to use the decorator `@requireAuth` to decorate the controller method, when this method is invoked via URL (or WebSocket event), the checking process will be automatically executed.